gallenc/com619-devops1/session3/userManagementExample-web/README.md

 # User Management example

-This session is accompanies by a video [COM619 Session 3](https://youtu.be/v3XppCqvH5c)
+This session is accompanied by a video [COM619 Session 3](https://youtu.be/v3XppCqvH5c)

 # Introduction